 One can leave either London on the M3 in a south westerly direction or from Southampton on the M3 in a north easterly direction until you arrive at the historic city of Winchester, leaving at Junction 9 if coming from London or Junction 10 from Southampton.

 Head to the Brooks Shopping Centre parking area as this will get you closest to the city centre.
 A short walk will take you to the magnificent cathedral, built from 1079 in the early Norman period.
 It was built near the site of an earlier Saxon cathedral in the heart of a very important community, at one point capital of the Kingdom of Wessex in the Ninth and Tenth centuries and thus the most important city in what is now England.
-The city even goes back to Roman times when it was known as Venta Belgarum, founded in AD 70 and at one point the fifth largest Roman town in Britain.
+The city even goes back to Roman times when it was known as Venta Belgarum, meaning "Market Town of the Belgae" and founded in AD 70.
+At one point the fifth largest Roman town in Britain.

 However it's the Norman cathedral that attracts the majority of visitors, and for many it's to view the grave of the novelist Jane Austen who died in a house nearby on 18th July 1817.
 Nearby the bones of Saxon Kings lie in wooden chests above the altar, alongside those of King William II who died in a hunting accident near Winchester in the year 1100.
 The wedding of Mary Tudor to Philip II of Spain took place here in 1554 and at 169 metres (554 feet) you will be able to walk through the longest medieval cathedral in the world, still boasting many of its original tiled floors.